QuantEcon/lecture-source-py/source/rst/additive_functionals.rst

-Now that we have these functions in our took kit, let's apply them to run some simulations.
+Now that we have these functions in our toolkit, let's apply them to run some simulations.